$26,00 (USD) or

 Prophet REV-2 for comparison.
 The REV-2 has much

-more modulation options, but the core sound is "stiffer".
+more modulation options, but the core sound is "stiffer" or "tighter".
 That's why

 it needs all those modulations to make it sound "right".
-But even when you do
+But even if you do

 modulate it, the effects of such modulations